 In my travels to South America, I’ve encountered Acai, a native fruit to the Amazon River Basin of South America that’s a cross between a grape and blueberry.
 With a taste described as wild berry-meets-dark chocolate, this low-sugar fruit is rich with health benefits, including a high antioxidant level and excellent amounts of iron, calcium, fiber and Vitamin A.

 This recipe also provides you some turmeric, a spice indigenous to Southeast Asia that has been used for thousands of years in Ayurvedic and Siddha practices to cure a myriad of health woes from indigestion to liver ailments and skin disorders.
-Piperine, a compound found in black pepper amplifies the absorption of the compounds called, curcumin, found in the turmeric root that helps cool inflammation and boost immunity.
+Piperine, a compound found in black pepper amplifies the absorption of the compounds called, curcumin, found in the turmeric root that helps cool inflammation and boosts immunity.

 If you are seeking the optimal reset for your body, this smoothie is it!
 The anti-inflammatory ingredients stabilize blood sugar levels, (especially the Ceylon cinnamon) allowing you to soar through your morning without needing to stop at the bakery or have a sugary latte.
 Enjoy the slightly sweet flavors blended together with luscious avocado to provide a touch of creamy decadence and a heavy dose of health!